stannous/bfuzz/README.md

         Permission to create a raw socket

 ### Installation:

-        Assuming Python is installed, libnet and libnetc are installed, you can run the script from anywhere by
+        Assuming Python is installed you can run the script from anywhere the configuration file and bfuzz program is installed.
-        typing:

 ### Usage
         python bfuzz.py -f sample.cfg